Skip to Main Content

 9. Is there a fee to report data?

 10. When do I need to start reporting?

 The PDMP reporting requirement became effective on August 20, 2013.
 MDH has requested that dispensers report data on CDS dispensing from January 1, 2013.

 Dispensers are required to report to the program by electronic means.
 If you are a chain pharmacy, your data will likely be submitted from your home office.
 Please verify this with your home office.
 If you are an independent pharmacy or dispensing practitioner that works with a pharmacy or practice management system vendor, please forward the reporting requirements to your software vendor.
 System changes may be necessary to create the data file, and they may be able to submit the data on your behalf.

-Health Information Designs (HID) is the State’s authorized agent for PDMP data collection.
-HID offers dispensers with a number of electronic reporting options, including Secure FTP over SSH, Encrypted File with OpenPGP Via FTP, SSL Website and data entry into the Universal Claim Form.
-For details on data submission options, see “Chapter 4: Data Submission” in the MD
+NIC is the State’s authorized agent for PDMP data collection.
+NIC offers dispensers a number of electronic reporting options, including SFTP with option of using RSA certificates or Username/Password for authentication and data entry into the Universal Claim Form.
+For details on data submission options, see “Chapter 4: Data Submission” in the